spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

  dvdrendering vob to mp4 + all subtitles plus colorpalette

- dont touch the rpi on runtime than is stable only comandline no gui because the gpu runns full
+only comand line no gui because the gpu runns full fps ca 100

 you find the IFO file ind the dvd foler